Levels of Biblical Learning

 God is omnipresent (all places at all times), omniscient (all-knowing), and omnipotent (all-powerful).

-God is righteous and will one day make right all that sin has damaged.
+God is loving and righteous and will one day make right all that sin has damaged.

 Jesus is fully God and fully man, and He is altogether holy.